ErikBoesen/coconet/README.md

 To upload this code to your drive, follow [this tutorial](https://www.youtube.com/watch?v=fGmGBa-4cYQ).

 ### Tools
-Running `tools/run.sh` followed by a string giving the command you'd like to run will cause all nodes in `nodes.txt` (in your working directory) to run that command as root.
-You can also run `up.sh` to view which/how many nodes are online. `die.sh` works strictly on Macs, and will kill open applications, turn off the screen, and initiate shutdown on the computer owned by the student with the provided username.
-Note: Don't do this.
+Running `tools/run.sh` followed by a string giving the command you'd like to run will cause all nodes in `nodes.txt` (in your working directory) to run that command through SSH.
+This is less useful now that cron control exists.
+You can also run `up.sh` to view which/how many nodes on the current network are online.

 ### Apps
 The `apps` directory contains some "unblocked" versions of various applications.
 These versions will work on secured MacBooks, but they will also join the computer that runs them to the botnet.